Looking for a place to stay near Zion National Park?

 The zip line, climbing wall, bungee trampoline and mini golf were my kids’ favorite part of the trip.
 I was pretty impressed when my 6-year-old son jumped off the zip line platform at the top of the barn with no hesitation.
 It was his first zip line and he loved it.

 We were all impressed by the friendliness of the staff throughout the resort.
 When we were finished with the paid activities, two of the rec staff played foosball with my children.
-I was fascinated to learn that one of our young guides had grown up on the Zion Ponderosa Ranch and gave us some good tips for visiting the area.
+One of our young guides had grown up at Zion Ponderosa Ranch and gave us some good tips for visiting the area.

 Disclosure: Zion Ponderosa Ranch and Resort provided our family with complimentary lodging, activities and dining for the purposes of this review.
 However, the opinions expressed here are my own.